Person Hugh Foss 129

 Hugh Rose Foss was born in Kobe, Japan, on 13 May 1902.
 One of five children of the Rt Revd Hugh Foss, Bishop of Osaka, he went to Hoylake and Marlborough College (a boarding school in Wiltshire that at the time catered for the sons of Church of England clergy) and in 1924 graduated from Christ's College, Cambridge with a degree in mathematics.

 After university, Foss joined the “Government Code and Cipher School” – the precursor of today's GCHQ, the UK's equivalent to the NSA – as a cryptanalyst.
 During World War II he worked at Bletchley Park, distinguishing himself in various ways, including as the first person to break one day's worth of German Enigma traffic in November 1940 – the day in question was 8 May 1940, which cryptographers today refer to as “Foss's Day” (Foss had been working on early versions of the German cipher machine, which used to be commercially available, since the late 1920s).
-Being a fluent Japanese speaker from his childhood in Kobe, he not only broke the Japanese naval attaché cipher in 1934 (together with Oliver Strachey) but also headed the Japanese Naval Section of Bletchley Park from 1942 to 1943; from late 1944 Foss also worked with US Navy cryptographers on deciphering Japanese communications (where his red hair and beard, combined with his predilection for wearing sandals, earned him the nickname “Lend-Lease Jesus”).
+A fluent Japanese speaker since his childhood in Kobe, he not only broke the Japanese naval attaché cipher in 1934 (together with Oliver Strachey) but also headed the Japanese Naval Section of Bletchley Park from 1942 to 1945.
+Foss also worked with US Navy cryptographers on deciphering Japanese communications – to do so, he was sent to Washington, DC, towards the end of 1943, where his tall and thin stature, red hair and beard, combined with his predilection for wearing sandals, earned him the nickname “Lend-Lease Jesus”.

-Foss retired from GCHQ in 1953.
+After the war, Foss stayed with GCHQ until he retired in 1953.
 He moved to Dalry, near Castle Douglas, in Scotland in 1955 and died at his home there on 23 December 1971.

 Hugh Foss became interested in SCD in the mid-1930s and joined the Chelsea Reel Club in London.
 Even at Bletchley Park, he ran a SCD class and put on regular dances (including a full-dress affair on St Andrew's Night).
-Later in life he served as president of RSCDS London Branch and also became a founding editor of the London Branch newsletter, The Reel.
+Later in life he served as President and Committee Chairman of RSCDS London Branch and it was during this time and through his initiative that the London Branch newsletter, The Reel was founded; Hugh also served as its second editor.
 Being a mathematician by training, Foss excelled at devising new dances whose inventiveness and precision remain unchallenged to this day, but he also contributed greatly to the “theoretical” aspects of SCD, writing articles that expounded on various topics of interest.
 Many patterns that are taken for granted in modern dances, such as five-couple dances with couples 1 and 3 starting simultaneously, were pioneered by Foss.
 He was also the first to introduce the concept of “fugues”, patterned on the type of musical composition, to SCD.

 At that time , Scottish Country Dancing had no free press.
 Many words were spoken, but none written.
 The S.C.D.S.
 Bulletin gave only the official view and rarely dealt with research.
 “The Reel” was free to be controversial, […]

 and he frequently exhorted dancers to “roll back the carpet” and try new things).
-It is perhaps telling that, in spite of Foss's devising over 150 dances, some of which became very popular indeed, it took the Society until 2007 to acknowledge his contribution to SCD by (re-)publishing three of his most popular creations.
-Foss also founded and maintained the “Scottish Dance Archives” as a venue for people to publish their newly-devised dances.
+It is perhaps telling that, in spite of Foss's devising over 150 dances, some of which became very popular indeed, it took the Society until 2007 to acknowledge his contribution to SCD by (re-)publishing three of his most well-known creations: Fugal Fergus, John McAlpin and Polharrow Burn, and later re-issuing his book Dances To Song Tunes.

 |Angus Fitchet Scottish Dance Album||Angus Fitchet Scottish Dance Album||Hugh Foss||1954|